 Later on, when she grows up she will have a sense of autonomy and peace of mind with every action she takes.
 In other words, she will grow into a mature and confident adult.

 6. Discipline Her to Teach her Not to Punish Her

 Your behavior has a strong bearing on your child’s behavior.
-Though it is important to discipline her, it is also important that while disciplining her, focus on teaching her not punishing.
-Whenever she demonstrates a bad behavior, it is for you to stay calm and show self-control.
-Do not shout on her or spank her.
-Try to understand why she did this and what were her feelings.
+Though it is important to discipline her, it is also important that while disciplining her, focus on teaching her—not punishing.
+Whenever she demonstrates bad behavior, it is for you to stay calm and show self-control.
+Do not shout at her or spank her.
+Try to understand why she did this and what her feelings were.
 Handle the situation in a way that your child gets a lesson for the next time.

 Read more parenting tips at Understand your Child’s Emotions – Intelligent Parenting

-Our approach towards education can largely motivate them to take up their educational journey.
+Our approach towards education can largely motivate them to take up their own educational journey as well.
 The role of parents in the child’s development process constantly evolves but what continues without change is the fact that parents are the child’s learning models!